thunder/travis/README.md

 The Test runner to use.
 Allowed values are phpunit and run-tests, defaults to phpunit.
 If you prefer the output if the drupal run-tests.sh set this to run-tests.

-- DRUPAL_TRAVIS_NO_CLEANUP
+- DRUPAL_TRAVIS_CLEANUP

-By default all created files are deleted after successfull test runs, you can disable this behaviour by setting this to true.
+By default all created files are deleted after successful test runs, you can disable this behaviour by setting this to false.

 - SYMFONY_DEPRECATIONS_HELPER